angiedazun/Work-from-home-Employee-Attendance-Management-Platform./README.md

-# 🏢 OA System - Work From Home Attendance System
+# 🏢 Work From Home Attendance System

 A comprehensive **MERN Stack** application for managing work-from-home employee attendance with **face recognition technology**.